 The Public Offering Price of the Units for a Trust is computed by adding any applicable initial sales charge to the net asset value per Unit of such Trust.
 The net asset value per Unit of a Trust is determined by the Trustee in accordance with the Indenture.
 The total sales charge is equal, in the aggregate, to a maximum charge of 1.50% of the Public Offering Price (1.523% of the net amount invested in Securities).

-In addition, during the initial offering period a per Unit amount sufficient to reimburse the Sponsor for organization costs is added to the Public Offering Price for all purchases, including those which are subject to any of the sales charge reductions described below.
-See Expenses and Charges-Initial Expenses.
+In addition, as of the close of the initial offering period, a per Unit amount sufficient to reimburse the Sponsor for organization costs, not exceeding the amount of estimated organization costs, nor the actual amount of such costs, whichever is lower, will be deducted from the assets of the Trust, reducing the net asset value of all Units, including those which are subject to any of the sales charge reductions described below.
+See Investment Summary-Public Offering Price and Expenses and Charges-Initial Expenses.